kchan2203/2022_lol_comp_data_analysis/README.md

 10. kills: the amount of kills the individual/team gets
 11. assists: the amount of assists the individual/team gets (an assist is obtained when someone assists the person getting the kill, either by helping with dealing damage, or supporting them)
 12. dpm: damage dealt to enemy players over the amount of minutes in the game.
 13. monsterkillsownjungle: the amount of monsters that are killed on the side of the map belonging to their own team.
+These have values kept as NaN for our missingness test.

 ## Cleaning and EDA

 ### Data Cleaning
 This dataset is not perfect, as such we to clean it before we can use it.
 For one, there were many NaN values in this dataset.
 However, they were in columns that we did not use.
 The dataset has a lot of information and statistics in it, more than we used in our analysis.
 So we will trim down the amount of columns we are working with to the 13 we listed above.
 This got rid of all of the NaN values, and made our workspace cleaner.
 Additionally, we had the column result that was in 0 and 1s, which we changed to True/False.

-We also split our data into two dataframes, one with the data from the team's performance in the game (participantid = 100|200), and with the data from the player's perfomrance in each game.
+We also split our data into two dataframes, one with the data from the team's performance in the game (participantid = 100/200), and with the data from the player's perfomrance in each game.
 We had to further clean the dataframe about the teams to remove the playername column from it, as they ended up all being NaN, as they are Missing by Design(MD)

 **Team DataFrame**
 <iframe src="assets/teams_df_head.html" width=800 height=600 frameBorder=0></iframe>